 To apply for benefits, additional information may be required to apply as a spouse or ex-spouse.
 Visit SSA.gov/forms/ssa-2.html for more information.

 Savvy Living is written by Jim Miller, a regular contributor to the NBC Today Show and author of "The Savvy Living" book.
 Any links in this article are offered as a service and there is no endorsement of any product.
 These articles are offered as a helpful and informative service to our friends and may not always reflect this organization's official position on some topics.
 Jim invites you to send your senior questions to: Savvy Living, P.O.
 Box 5443, Norman, OK 73070.

-Does Medicare Cover Vision Services?
+Does Medicare Cover Physical Therapy Services?

 How to Prepare a Will